 You will have to prospect for new clients, but we do not advocate cold calling or door-to-door selling.
 Our Advisors are encouraged to introduce First Command to their friends and associates, engage in local marketing efforts and participate in base recognition and sponsorship events.
 Once you have built a solid network, you can continue growing your business by earning referrals from your existing clients.
 For many, this is not an easy task, so we offer extensive training on how to do this and be successful.

-For the first three months of the Fast Start Program that will kick off your career, you will be paid hourly, with potential monthly earnings of $3000.
-For the final six months of the program, you will be paid a monthly salary of $4000 plus incentives.
-Upon completion of the Fast Start Program, you will graduate to Independent Advisor status and be compensated through commissions and bonuses based on your production.
+For the first three months of the Fast Start Program that will kick off your career, you will be paid hourly, with potential monthly earnings of $2,500.
+For the final six months of the program, you will be paid a monthly salary of $4,000 plus incentives.
+Upon completion of the Fast Start Program, you will graduate to Independent Contractor status and be compensated through commissions and bonuses based on your production.
 You’ll also be eligible to participate in First Command’s generous deferred compensation and bonus plans.
 Your District Advisor can provide more detailed information.

 The amount Advisors earn varies widely and depends entirely on their productivity.
-Perhaps the most informative way to break it down is by experience level because as a successful Advisor builds his or her practice over time, their income invariably rises.
-For example, the median income for first-year Advisors is about $50,000.
-For second-year Advisors, median income is around $70,000, and median income for Advisors with more than five years of experience is greater than $200,000.
+Perhaps the most informative way to break it down is by experience level, because as a successful Advisor builds his or her practice over time, their potential for income growth increases.
+For example, the median income for first-year Advisors is about $60,000.
+For second-year Advisors, median income is around $75,000, and median income for Advisors with more than five years of experience is greater than $250,000.
 It should be noted that these income figures are before expenses and that they include commissions and bonuses.

-Each of the company’s five divisions has a dedicated Strategic Marketing Consultant (SMC) who is available to advise you on the best way to market your business.
-In addition, First Command’s Home Office Marketing Department offers a broad array of marketing materials – including brochures, PowerPoint presentations, videos, letters and more – to support your business-building efforts.
-Most of these materials are provided at no charge to you.
+Each of the company’s five divisions has a dedicated Deputy Director Operations (DDO) who is available to advise you on the best way to market your business.
+In addition, First Command’s Home Office Marketing Department offers a broad array of marketing support – including social media, brochures, presentations, videos, letters and more.

 First Command is proud to partner with national organizations that support military families, including Hiring Our Heroes, Project Sanctuary and the First Command Educational Foundation.
 We also support the athletic programs of the U.S. military academies: West Point, the Air Force Academy, the Naval Academy and the Coast Guard Academy.